r0ck3r008/TCoin/README.txt

-Names and UFID of group members:
+-> Names and UFID of group members:
-Naman Arora - UFID: 39790439
+	1. Naman Arora - UFID: 39790439
-Drona Banerjee - UFID: 46627749
+	2. Drona Banerjee - UFID: 46627749

-Steps to run the code:
+-> Steps to run the code:

 	Step 1 - Create a mix project
 	Step 2 - Execute the code using mix run proj1.exs start_number end_number

-Number of worker actors created = (end_number - start_number) + 2
+-> There are four types of worker actors in the logic:
+	1. The main GenServer, supervised directly by the supervisor (M).
+	2. A Task for each number in the provided range that checks the vampire qualities of the number assigned to it by M (ti).
+	3. A Task for each divisor for each ti givin that divisor lies within the range of 10^(num_of_digits/2-1)..(10^(num_of_digits/2)-1) (t2ij)
+	4. An agent to accumulate all the numbers and their respective divisors, which have been tested positive for vampire qualities.
+(A)
+		-> M + t(i=[n2-n1]) + t(i=[n2-n1])(j=num_of_divisors_within_R) + A
+			where n1,n2 are the starting and ending ranges
+			R= 10^(num_of_digits/2-1)..(10^(num_of_digits/2)-1)

+-> This particular stratergy was selected on trial and error basis.

-Size of work unit = Checking the vampire qualities of one number from the range provided
+-> Size of work unit -> ('k' corresponds to a single vampire quality check, a finite number of 'l' make a 'k')
+		1. M: The whole range of numbers, ie (n2-n1)*k
+		2. ti: Checking the vampire quality of ith number, ie k
+		3. tij: Checkin the vampire quality of ith number against jth given divisor, ie l

-Result of running program for: mix run proj1.exs 100000 200000
+-> Result of running program for: mix run proj1.exs 100000 200000

 102510 201 510
 163944 396 414